gtk-rs/gtk4-rs/examples/scale/README.md

-# Basics
+# Scale

-This example demonstrates how to create `scales` and place them in the `window` using a grid.
-It also shows how to implement `callbacks`.
+This example demonstrates how to create `gtk::Scale` and place them in the `gtk::Window` using a grid.

 ![Screenshot](screenshot.png)